Hirvensaloa/rehti-mmorpg/README.md

 ### Prerequisites

 1. Make sure to fetch git submodules.
-This needs to be run everytime new submodules are added.
+This needs to be run every time new submodules are added.

 ```sh
 git submodule update --recursive --init